-Costs and unit estimation 2017/2018 value Notes A. Boarding out allowances, £646 per child per Using Section 251 data, and dividing total expenditure for all foster care administration and the week (including children placed with family and friends, own-provision, private, costs of social worker and other public and voluntary foster care) of £1,700,918,1961 by the total number other support staff who of days of care for children in foster placements with a relative or friend (code support foster carers Q1), and children in foster placements with other foster carers (code Q2) (19,090,059) 2 , the cost per day for all foster care for 2016/17 was £89 (£92 per day and £646 per week when uprated to 2017/18 prices using the Personal Social Services (PSS) pay & prices inflator).
-There were no outliers.
-Using Section 251 data 2 and dividing total expenditure for LA provision foster care (including children placed with family and friends, own-provision and other public provision) of £924,039,524 by the total number of days of care for children in foster placements with a relative or friend (code Q1) and children in foster placements with other foster carers (code Q2) (12,569,273), 2 the cost per day for 2016/17 was £74 (£76 per day or £533 per week when uprated to 2017/18 prices using the PSS pay & prices inflator).
+Costs and unit estimation 2018/2019 value Notes A. Boarding out allowances, administration and the costs of social worker and other support staff who support foster carers £607 per child per week Using Section 251 data,1 and dividing total expenditure for all foster care (including children placed with family and friends, own-provision, private, other public and voluntary foster care) of £1,645,285,832 by the total number of days of care for children in foster placements with a relative or friend (code Q1), and children in foster placements with other foster carers (code Q2) (19,540,928),2 the cost per day for all foster care for 2017/18 was £84 (£87 per day and £609 per week when uprated to 2018/19 prices using the Personal Social Services (PSS) pay & prices inflator).
+Local authorities reporting an average cost of more than £1,500 per week (1 local authority) has been excluded.
+Using Section 251 data 1 and dividing total expenditure for LA provision foster care (including children placed with family and friends, own-provision and other public provision) of £830,709,206 by the total number of days of care for children in foster placements with a relative or friend (code Q1) and children in foster placements with other foster carers (code Q2) (12,799,470), 2 the cost per day for 2017/18 was £65 (£67 per day or £466 per week when uprated to 2018/19 prices using the PSS pay & prices inflator).
 Local authorities reporting an average cost of more than £1,500 per week (7 local authorities) have been excluded.
 B. Social care support No current information available on social work costs (teams and centres) directly related to fostered children.
 See previous editions for the cost of social services support estimated from the Children in Need (CiN) census 2005.
 3 C. Overheads No current information available.
-D. Other services, including £14.30 per resident Using Section 251 data, 1 and dividing total expenditure for 'education of education week for school looked-after children' (£44,444,484) by total children looked-after aged 5 and education support over (59,680), 4 a cost per child per year for education was calculated (£605). зарроге This cost excludes school spending and relates to additional LA services to promote the education of looked-after children, for example virtual heads.
-Service use by client 52.18 weeks per promote the education of loaned area simulating to complete the education · year London multiplier 1.18 x A Relative London costs are drawn from the same source as the base data.
-1 - Unit costs available 2017/2018 £660 per child per week (excluding social care support directly related to fostered children but including additional education services).
+D. Other services, including education £14.30 per resident week for school support Using Section 251 data, 1 and dividing total expenditure for 'education of looked-after children' (£44,572,670) by total children looked-after aged 5 and over (61,330), 4 a cost per child per year for education was calculated (£727).
+When uprated, this gives a cost of £14.30 per resident week.
+This cost excludes school spending and relates to additional LA services to promote the education of looked-after children, for example virtual heads.
+Service use by client 52.18 weeks per year London multiplier 1.24 x A Relative London costs are drawn from the same source as the base data.
+1 Unit costs available 2018/20 The same decision was an extra mention and same double as the base data.